Admission & Tuition Info

 We do not offer or accept advanced placement or waive any program prerequisite or course requirement

-A bachelor’s degree from an accredited institution will be required prior to matriculation.
+A bachelor’s degree from a regionally accredited institution will be required prior to matriculation.

 This degree can be from any field and does not need to be a specific science degree or pre-professional degree.